Jyotishmoy12/Jyotishmoy12/README.md

 - 👋 Hi, I’m @Jyotishmoy12
-- 👀 I’m interested in web devlopment
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning web devlopment
+- 🌱 I’m currently learning web devlopment, c++ and DSA
-- 💞️ I’m looking to collaborate on web devlopers
 - 📫 How to reach me gmail- jyotishmoydeka62@gmail.com

 <!---